Uses of open science: Log Analysis

-Academic publication have been among the earliest corpus used for log analysis.
-The first applied studies in the area long predate the web, as interconnected scientific infrastructures were already commonly used in North America and Europe by the 1970s and the 1980s.
+Academic publications have been among the earliest corpora used for log analysis.
+The first applied studies in the area long predate the web, as interconnected scientific infrastructures were already widely used in North America and Europe by the 1970s and 1980s.

-In 1983, several studies pioneered from the Online Computer Library Center the analysis of "transaction logs" let by database users.
-Logs were at the time stored on magnetic tapes and a large part of the analysis was devoted to the reformatting and the standardization of the data.
-Standard methods of log analysis were already implemented in these early studies, such the use of probabilistic approaches based on Markov Chains, in order to identify the more regular patterns of user behavior or the comparison with more user survey.
+In 1983, several studies, pioneered by the Online Computer Library Center, analyzed "transaction logs" left by database users.
+Logs were stored on magnetic tapes at the time, and a large part of the analysis was devoted to the reformatting and standardization of the data.
+Standard methods of log analysis were already implemented in these early studies, such as the use of probabilistic approaches based on Markov Chains, to identify the more regular patterns of user behavior or the comparison with more user surveys.

-Uses of logs and other forms of readership metrics to measure the reception of academic work has remained marginal.
-Large commercial databases, like the Web of Science and Scopus had no incentives to divulge reading statistics and mostly use it for internal purposes.
-Bibliometric indices based on aggregated counts of citations like the impact factor or the h-index have been favored instead as the leading measure of academic impact.
+The use of logs and other reader metrics to measure the reception of academic work has remained marginal.
+Large commercial databases, like the Web of Science and Scopus, have had no incentives to divulge reading statistics and mostly use them for internal purposes.
+Bibliometric indices based on aggregated citation counts, like the impact factor or the h-index, have been favored as the leading measures of academic impact.

-Beyond the restriction put in place by leading publishers actors, log analysis has raised significant methodological issues.
-Data logging processes differ significantly depending on the structure of the interface: " The number of full-text downloads may be artificially inflated when publishers require users to view HTML versions before accessing PDF versions or when linking mechanisms".
-Automated access, including search engines indexers or robots can also largely distort aggregated visit counts.
-This uncertainty impede on the comparability of data: "issues such as journal interfaces continue to affect how users interact with content users, making even standardized reports difficult, if not impossible, to compare.".
+Beyond the restrictions imposed by leading publishers, log analysis has raised significant methodological issues.
+Data logging processes differ significantly depending on the structure of the interface: "The number of full-text downloads may be artificially inflated when publishers require users to view HTML versions before accessing PDF versions or when linking mechanisms".
+Automated access, including search engine indexers or robots, can also largely distort aggregated visit counts.
+This uncertainty impedes the comparability of data: "Issues such as journal interfaces continue to affect how users interact with content, making even standardized reports difficult, if not impossible, to compare."

 Log analysis has been revived in the 2010s due to technological developments and the emergence of large open science platforms.
-Standards for the retrieval of academic log data have been introduced in the early 2010s such as COUNTER, PIRUS or MESUR.
-These standards were by design limited to specialized research use, due to their integration to academic infrastructures.
+Standards for the retrieval of academic log data have been introduced in the early 2010s, such as COUNTER, PIRUS or MESUR.
+These standards were, by design, limited to specialized research use due to their integration into academic infrastructures.

-The development of open source web analytics software like Matomo has created an emerging standard for the collection of logs.
-During the same period, publicly funded scientific platforms have started to share use data openly, as part of their enlarged commitment to open science.
-In Latin America, both Redalyc and SciELO "provide such usage statistics to the public", although they have remained largely underused: "It is surprising that given the availability of these data, nobody has conducted a study analyzing different dimensions of downloads, beyond the overall view counts and "top 10" lists of articles available from time to time on the respective Web portals."
+The development of open-source web analytics software like Matomo has established an emerging standard for log collection.
+During the same period, publicly funded scientific platforms have started to share user data openly, as part of their enlarged commitment to open science.
+In Latin America, both Redalyc and SciELO "provide such usage statistics to the public", although they have remained largely underused: "It is surprising that, given the availability of these data, nobody has conducted a study analyzing different dimensions of downloads, beyond the overall view counts and 'top 10' lists of articles available from time to time on the respective Web portals."